simonguest/circleci-status/README.md

 ## Configuring

 To configure the tool, create a new file called ```.circleci-rc``` in your project directory.
-The .circlerc file should contain the name of the repo (including the github username), and status token (if the repo is private).
+The .circleci-rc file should contain the name of the repo (including the github username), and status token (if the repo is private).
 Example:

 ```
 {